 How are credentials stolen?

-There are many techniques that can be used to steal someone's acount username and passphrase.
+Many techniques can be used to steal someone's account username and passphrase.
 Some common ones include:

 Social Engineering and Phishing scams

-Phishing scams are a major source of compromised CalNet credentials on campus.
+Phishing scams are a significant source of compromised CalNet credentials on campus.
 They are a form of social engineering attacks used to trick the unsuspecting user into revealing their account information.
-These scams can be perpetrated by phone, email, or text.
+These scams can occur by phone, email, or text.

 Most commonly, a phishing scam is initiated by an email that has the appearance of official business, requesting that you perform an urgent action, such as logging into your account to confirm your password.

 The email will often contain a link to a fraudulent login page, where your credentials are captured for future compromise.
 Or the link takes you to a web page where malicious code is silently installed on your system to capture your credentials.

 For more information about how to identify and protect yourself from phishing scams, visit the Phishing Resources section.